Hikari (Hikaru Utada song): Background and composition

-Much of the song's production is similar to the Japanese version, except the chorus was interpolated from the 9th track of their 2002 album Deep River, Uso Mitai na I Love You (嘘みたいな I Love You); was written and composed by Utada, whilst production was handled by Utada, their father Teruzane Utada, and Miyake Akira.
+Much of the song's production is similar to the Japanese version, except the chorus was interpolated from "Uso Mitai na I Love You" (嘘みたいな I Love You), the 9th track of their 2002 album Deep River.
+The song was written and composed by Utada, whilst production was handled by Utada, Teruzane Utada, and Miyake Akira.
 The song included live instrumentation by Kawano Kei (keyboards and programming), Tsunemi Kazuhide (synthesizers), and Akiyama Hironori (acoustic guitar), whilst it was arranged by Utada and Kawano Kei.
 The song was recorded by Ugajin Masaaki and mixed by Goh Hotoda in 2001 at Bunkamura Studio, Shibuya, Tokyo.
 The song was also remixed by Russell McNamara (under the alias PlanitB).
-Like the Japanese version, Utada felt the writing process was difficult.
-Musically, "Simple & Clean" is a pop folk song, as described by staff members from Japanese music magazine CD Journal.
-Utada explained the song process in a detailed interview with Jetanny Magazine:
+Like the Japanese version, Utada felt the writing process was difficult, elaborating in an interview with Jetanny Magazine:

 "...
 [T]hat was so hard, it's just, and it felt strained, and as a result, I'm happy that I worked hard to do those, because those English versions are really good and "Simple and Clean," I think, is a really good song, and people—most of the people that know me here, they know me for that—but it's not ideal for me as a writer, to—because, actually, I changed the melodies for "Simple and Clean" and "Hikari," because when you change the language you're singing in, the same melodies don't work—and as a writer, it's just very frustrating to have, like—I wrote these melodies for Japanese words, and to have to write in English for that, it's just not right.
 And then, so, for this, uh, this contract with Island Def Jam, in the beginning I separated it to this English language album, and I don't do Japanese translations.
 I just, my integrity as an artist just would not take that, could not take that."

-According to the sheet music published at Musicnotes.com, the song is written in the key of B♭ major and is set in time signature of common time with a tempo of 84 beats per minute.
+Musically, "Simple And Clean" is a pop folk song, as described by staff members from Japanese music magazine CD Journal.
+The song is written in the key of B♭ major and is set in time signature of common time with a tempo of 84 beats per minute.
 Utada's vocal range spans between the notes G3 to G5, specifically between the chorus lyrics: "When you walk away / You don't hear me say / Please oh baby don't go / Simple and clean is the way that you're making me feel tonight / It's hard to let it go".